dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 Charlie Munger on Charles Darwin: “He trained himself to consider any evidence tending to disconfirm any hypothesis of his, especially if he thought his hypothesis was a particularly good one.”

+If you are not willing to react with equanimity to a market price decline of 50% 2 or 3 times a century, you are not fit to be a common shareholder and you deserve the mediocre result you are going to get.

 Quotes
 ===========================